 Do Not Want To Be Home

-I mentioned above that the additional pressure may force a reaction whereby Dad does not want to be at home.
+I mentioned above that the additional pressure might force a reaction whereby dad does not want to be at home.

-He will look for reasons not to go home and may throw himself into work, or out of work activities.
+He will look for reasons not to go home and throw himself into work or out of work activities.

 This reaction will only add to the pressure.
-If you are not at home much, Mom may begin to withdraw too, causing all kinds of stress for your family, including your new Baby.
+If you are not at home much, mom may begin to withdraw too, causing stress for your family, including your new baby.

-This is a difficult one to identify because having a new Baby at home will lead to erratic sleeping patterns!
+This is difficult to identify because having a new baby at home will lead to erratic sleeping patterns!

 What You Can Do About Daddy Blues